AniketOxO/Eunonix/WELCOME.md

 ## 🌟 What Makes This Special

-Unlike productivity apps that stress you out with metrics and deadlines, **LifeOS** is designed to help you:
+Unlike productivity apps that stress you out with metrics and deadlines, **Eunonix** is designed to help you:

 ✨ **Understand** your patterns without judgment
 ✨ **Sync** your life without overwhelm